ruilov/GitClient-Release/README.md

 ----------------------------

 1. [Download] (https://github.com/ruilov/GitClient-Release/downloads) this repo
-2. Create a project called `GitHub` in Codea (call it whatever you want, I don't care)
+2. Create a project called `GitHub` in Codea (or call it whatever you want)
-3. Close Codea: double click the Home bottom, press the Codea icon for a few seconds, and then close it.
+3. Close Codea: double click the Home button, press the Codea icon for a few seconds, and then close it.
 4. Connect your iPad to your computer.
 I do this in Windows using [iExplorer] (http://www.macroplant.com/iexplorer/)
 5. In your iPad, navigate to `Apps/com.twolivesleft.Codify/Codea.app` and copy the file [LuaSandbox.lua](https://github.com/ruilov/GitClient-Release/blob/master/LuaSandbox.lua) from the repo into this directory
 6. In your iPad, navigate to `Apps/com.twolivesleft.Codify/Documents/GitHub` and copy the rest of the repo files in there